Skip to content ↓

 We use the National Curriculum 2014 to plan the learning of pupils and the expectations for each year group.
 The History subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the curriculum, and include an understanding of key concepts (such as trade, empire, invasion), substantive knowledge (people, events, dates), disciplinary knowledge (how historians learn about the past) and chronology.

-History units across each year group are chronological and build on prior knowledge and are taught termly in blocks, which allows children to understand key components to support their conceptual learning.
+History units across each year group are chronological and build on prior knowledge and are taught in alternate half terms, which allows children to understand key components to support their conceptual learning.
 Children are taught how historians learn about the past and when, who and where events occurred.

 Lessons are planned using Focus Education alongside BBC Bitesize.
 Over the half term, History lessons allow opportunities for children to ask questions, research, acquire knowledge and develop perspective and judgement.